oligot/tern-jspm/readme.md

 Relaunch your editor.
 You should now be able to jump to your modules and dependencies with ease :smirk:

+### Atom

+Note that this plugin only works when launching Atom from the project directory.
+If you lauch it from the start menu, this will not work.

 ## Credits

 Credits goes to the NFL team for their great work on [jspm-resolve](https://github.com/nfl/jspm-resolve).